nhsd-exeter/dos-postcode-api/README.md

 - Unit - to run unit tests run the following make target: make unit-test
 - Contract - to run contract tests run the following make target: make run-contract-test
 - Performance - these tests are run in the performance pipeline
+- Load - these tests are run in the load pipeline
+- Stress - these tests are run in the stress pipeline
 - Smoke - to run smoke tests run the following make target: make run-smoke-test

 ### Test data and mock services